stefantaubert/lifeclef-geo-2018/README.md

 root = "/path/to/datasetdir"
 ```

-In this directory should be the following files and directories:
+In this dataset directory should be the following files and directories:
 ```
 occurrences_test.csv
 occurrences_train.csv